If you have ever heard the story of Alibaba and the forty thieves you already know how crucial passwords are. In the story

-This is an old example of how passwords were used back in the days to gain access to some secret place.
+This is an old example of how passwords were used back in the days to gain access to someplace secret.
 However, the use of passwords as we know them today has not been the same.
 In this virtual world of computer networks, social networks, and the internet, passwords have become crucial in protecting your identity and managing access to the sensitive information your computers or websites hold.

 What is a password?